lesterpjy/uva_msai_vault/DL1/assignments/Assignment 2.md

 > [!figure] ![[rotation_acc_trained.png| 400]]
 > *Figure 2*: Accuracy of model during inference respect to angle of rotation of test images.
 Model trained with random rotation transformation of up to 360 degrees.

 By retraining the model with rotation augmented images, the CNN model is capable of performing better on rotated images at test time.
 We see an improved test time accuracy for most angles between 0 and 360.
 This shows that by providing the CNN model with images that are rotated during training, the model has learned to classify rotated objects, in addition to their non-rotated versions.
 However, we also observe that the accuracies at the extreme angles decreased, from 0.7 down to 0.48.
-This shows that by introducing rotation to the training images, although the model can generalize better to rotated images at test time, the model has also decreased in performance since the classification task became harder when the images are rotated.
+This shows that there is a trade-off by introducing rotation to the training images, as the model now aims to generalize to a broader range of rotations rather than optimizing for just the unrotated images.

 ## Question 2.1
 ### a) Discuss the computational challenges that arise in Transformer models when handling long input sequences.
 Your response should: (a) Briefly describe why long sequences are challenging for Transformers. (b) Suggest a method to address this challenge.